Bought a car without a title

 Cars at a repair shop that will soon be salvaged.

-Salvage Title Loans – How They Work & What Do I Need
+Salvage Title Loans – How They Work & What’s Required

 Title loans have long been a lifesaver for anyone needing money.
-They offer quick approval and fast funding for anyone who owns a vehicle with a lien free title.
-But what about if your car has a salvage title?
+They offer quick approval and fast funding if you own a vehicle that’s paid off and registered in your name.
+But what happens if you apply for a title loan using a salvage or rebuilt title?
 Is a title loan even an option for you, and can you get approved in the same amount of time?
+Not only that, but how much can you borrow, and what types of salvage vehicles qualify?
+At Premier Title Loans, we make the application process easy, and in this article, we’ll explain how these loans work and what you need to qualify!

-Salvage title loans are real; most lenders will offer $1,000 or more, even with a rebuilt or reconstructed car.
-These rebuilt title loans are an effective way to cash out equity from your vehicle and you won’t need perfect credit to be approved!
+Salvage title loans are real; most lenders can offer loans $1,000 or more, even with a rebuilt or reconstructed car as collateral!
+These rebuilt title loans are an effective way to cash out equity from your vehicle, and you won’t need perfect credit to be approved.
+Like a typical title loan, you don’t need to worry about your credit score during the underwriting process.
+That’s because there’s equity in your vehicle, and there’s minimal focus on your credit history when applying for a salvage title loan.

 How Do Rebuilt Title Loans Work – What You Need to Know

-Salvage title loans function much the same as car title loans with a clean and clear pink slip.
+Salvage title loans function like a typical title loan that uses a car with a clean and clear pink slip as collateral.
 The borrower uses their vehicle as collateral and a lender offers a secured loan based on the vehicle’s value.
-If you’re looking for a rebuilt title loan, that means your car or truck has been damaged in an accident or natural disaster.
-The insurer then labeled the title salvage as replacing the vehicle was likely less expensive than fixing it.
-At this point, the vehicle was repaired and made roadworthy, and that’s why it’s labeled as a salvage vehicle.
+If you’re looking for a title loan on a rebuilt or salvage title, that means your car or truck has been damaged in an accident or natural disaster.
+The insurer then labeled the title “salvaged,” as replacing the vehicle was likely less expensive than fixing it.
+Salvage titles are typically issued when the vehicle has been declared a total loss or when repair estimates amount to 7% or more of the vehicle’s resale value.

 The Application Process – What Required For A Salvage Title Loan

-To begin the process, you can apply online or over the phone with Premier Title Loans.
-We need a few brief details about the vehicle, including its make, model, and VIN.
-We’ll then determine how much the car is worth based on comparable sales and develop a quick estimate for your rebuilt title loan.
+To see how much you can borrow with a salvage title loan, apply online or over the phone at 800-250-6279 with Premier Title Loans.
+We need brief details about the vehicle, including its make, model, and VIN.
+Since the car has been salvaged, we may also need to know what damage it initially sustained and what’s been done to fix it.
+Based on comparable sales, we’ll determine how much the car is worth and develop a quick estimate for your rebuilt title loan.

 During the underwriting process, you must submit proof that you own the vehicle.
-This means the car’s rebuilt title, will eventually be signed over to the lender.
+The car’s rebuilt title will eventually be signed over to the lender, who’ll keep it until the loan is fully repaid.
 Don’t worry about not being able to drive your car!
-All we need is your pink slip as the the lender will be added as a lienholder and you can keep the keys!
+All we need is your junk car’s pink slip, as the lender will be added as a lienholder, and you can keep the keys!

-You must submit proof of income showing you make enough each month to afford the payments for any loan with the car as collateral.
-This can be done with payment stubs or bank statements to verify you have sufficient cash on hand.
-You may also need to send in proof of vehicle insurance and proof that your vehicle is properly registered.
-In some cases, we’ll need documents from your insurer to verify the circumstances of why your car’s title was salvaged and what happened during the accident.
-This is only to determine the vehicle’s current value and we can typically do all this during the inspection.
+You must submit proof of income showing you make enough each month to repay any loan with the car as collateral.
+This can be done with payment stubs or bank statements to verify you have sufficient cash.
+You may also need to send proof of vehicle insurance and that your vehicle is properly registered.
+In some cases, we’ll need documents from your insurer to verify why your car’s title was salvaged and what happened during the accident.

 Some flooded cars that may eventually be used as collateral for a salvage title loan.